Unlock the past by train

 Over in the North West, take the scenic Furness Line to Kents Bank Station Library for Holidays by Train, a nostalgic look at seaside escapes of the steam era, in partnership with the Beach Hut Gallery.

-And in the West Midlands, visit Nuneaton Museum & Gallery to see Art of Travel, a vibrant collection of over 40 retro-style travel posters by artist Nicky Thompson, on display until 20 September.
+In the West Midlands, visit Nuneaton Museum & Gallery to see Art of Travel, a vibrant collection of over 40 retro-style travel posters by artist Nicky Thompson, on display until 20 September.

 View from the platform at Kents Bank Station.